haihala/whoops-all-grapplers/docs/2. Areas/fluff/meaningfully absent.md

 Downsides:
 - Rich get richer
 - Often happen by accident
+- Sometimes hard to react to and you feel stupid for not reacting to them

 Workaround:
 - Try without to go without.
 If it looks like the game could benefit from counter hits, reconsider
+- Maybe add for a character or into an item

 ## Block invincibility on getting up
 Upsides: